memed01/Practical_Machine-Learning-Project/Practical_Machine_Learning_Project.md

 rfFit <- train(trainData$classe ~ ., method = "rf", data = trainingPC, importance = T,
 trControl = trainControl(method = "cv", number = 10))
 Acc_RF<-confusionMatrix(testData$classe,predict(rfFit,testingPC))
+RMS_RF <- 1 - as.numeric(Acc_RF$overall[1])
 ```

 **Final model and prediction**

-The random forests algorithm generated a very accurate model with accuracy = 97.47 percent close to 100.
+The random forests algorithm generated a very accurate model with accuracy = 97.47 percent close to 100, and the estimated out-of-sample error is 2.53 percent.
 Compared to boosting model, this model has overall better performance in terms of accuracy as we see from the percents.
 - The final random forests model contains 500 trees with 24 variables tried at each split.